 - 4 cups granulated sugar

-- 2. Combine the chocolate with the nuts, if using, butter, and vanilla in a large, heatproof bowl.
+- In a large, heatproof bowl, combine the chocolate with the nuts, if using, butter, and vanilla.

-- 4. Immediately remove the pot from the heat and, beating constantly with a wooden spoon, pour the hot mixture into the chocolate mixture.
+- Immediately remove the pot from the heat and, beating constantly with a wooden spoon, pour the hot mixture into the bowl with the chocolate.
 Beat vigorously for a few minutes, or until the fudge is creamy.
 (If the fudge begins to set, beat in a little extra butter.)
 Quickly scrape the fudge into the prepared pan, spreading the fudge evenly with the back of the spoon or a spatula.

 1. Have your 8- or 9-inch-square pan prepped and ready.
 Lining it with a parchment sling also makes it easier to lift the fudge out of the pan.